-Safety and security: 24/7 on call staffing, smoke and heat detectors, sprinklers, closed circuit security cameras covering quad and parking areas at the Utica site, locks on all doors, proximity card access to buildings.
+Safety and security: 24/7 on call staffing for crisis and emergencies, smoke and heat detectors, sprinklers, closed circuit security cameras covering quad and parking areas at the Utica site, locks on all doors, proximity card access to buildings.

-Other conveniences: residential parking (permit must be purchased and car must be registered), cable TV, incoming postal mail, utilities and laundry.
-Package pick up service is available at the Campus Center and is facilitated by the Facilities department.
+Other conveniences: residential parking (permit must be purchased and car must be registered), incoming postal mail, utilities and laundry.
+Package pick up service is available at the Campus Center and is facilitated by the facilities department.
 (See Packages)